MediaCycle/MediaCycle/doc/mxe-mk/README.txt

 * add clucene

 Changelog:
+* (09/09/2012, mc changeset 907): updated armadillo to 3.4.0, submitted to MacPorts <https://trac.macports.org/ticket/36062> (already accepted, seems it's gonna be available from the next MacPorts version, current is 2.1.2) and to MXE <https://github.com/mxe/mxe/pull/77>
 * (27/07/2012, mc changeset 838): debugged opencv 2.4.2
 * (27/07/2012, mc changeset 838): added mpg123 1.14.4 and argtable 2.13 and dlfcn r19
 * (26/07/2012, mc changeset 838): updated and debugged lapack 3.4.1 and armadillo 3.2.4!